adhavle-aws/account360/README.md

 &nbsp;

 **Other Lambda functions**
-There are a few other Lambda functions used to make AWS Bookstore Demo App work, and they are listed here:
+There are a few other Lambda functions used to make AWS Account 360 App work, and they are listed here:

 1. Search - Lambda function that returns a list of books based on provided search parameters in the request.
 2. updateSearchCluster - Lambda function that updates the Elasticsearch cluster when new books are added to the store.